-Soda bottle vase
+Soda fired bottle vase with poured decoration

 Soda, or vapour, firing is a firing process where sodium in some form - sodium carbonate or bicarbonate, is introduced into the kiln as a solution when the temperature is at 1250˚C.